-Profit expectations for the coming years are positive and the expectations is a result before financial cost at the same level as 2023.
+Profit expectations for the coming years are positive and the expectations is a result before financial cost in the level of DKK 30-50 million.

 Research and development

 Research is ongoing to develop and improve the products of the company.